 On this dayJan 16, 1832

-Even without federal support, many Creeks refused to succumb to mounting pressure to emigrate west of the Mississippi River, and their leaders continued organizing efforts to secure their tribal lands.
+Even without federal support, many Muscogee people refused to succumb to mounting pressure to emigrate west of the Mississippi River, and their leaders continued organizing efforts to secure their tribal lands.
 This 1832 law frustrated those efforts by declaring it illegal for tribal leaders to "meet in any counsel, assembly, or convention" and create "any law for said tribe, contrary to the laws and constitution of this State."
 Punishment for violating this law was imprisonment "in the common jail of the proper county, for not less than two, nor more than four, months.”

-The 1832 law also provided that the Cherokee and Creek could only testify in court in suits involving other Cherokee and Creek, effectively ensuring that Creeks defrauded and illegally deprived of their land by white intruders would have no recourse in the Alabama courts.
-White settlers, speculators, and those intending to illegally occupy tribal lands were enticed by the law preventing any suit for trespass and traveled to Creek territory in Alabama to take advantage of the law.
+The 1832 law also provided that Cherokee and Muscogee people could only testify in court in suits involving other members of the Cherokee and Muscogee nations, effectively ensuring that Muscogee people defrauded and illegally deprived of their land by white intruders would have no recourse in the Alabama courts.
+White settlers, speculators, and those intending to illegally occupy tribal lands were enticed by the law preventing any suit for trespass by Muscogee people and traveled to Muscogee territory in Alabama to take advantage of the law, stealing land without consequence.
 Both the Alabama and federal government hoped to remove tribal communities from Alabama to the Western Territory and this law furthered those aims.
 Indeed, Dixon Hall Lewis, an Alabama House representative, argued for the passage of the 1832 law by specifically noting that when the Muscogee people "see and feel some palpable act of legislation under the authority of the state, that their veneration for their own law and customs will induce them speedily to remove to that region of the country west of Mississippi."

-By 1837, 23,000 Creeks had been forced out of the Southeast.
+By 1837, 23,000 Muscogee people had been forced out of the Southeast.